-Diesel fuel quality and fuel sulfur content must comply with all existing emissions regulations for the area in which the engine operates.
+Diesel fuel quality and sulfur content must comply with all existing emissions regulations for the area in which the engine operates.

-If diesel fuel with sulfur content greater than 0.05% (500 ppm) is used, reduce the service interval by 100 hours.
+If diesel fuel with sulfur content greater than 0.05% (500 ppm) is used, reduce the oil and filter change interval by 100 hours.